RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-diffusion.md

     </div>
     <figcaption>
       <a href="#figure-2">Figure 2</a>.
       Comparing two sampling methods.
-On the left, we apply Euler discretization to the deterministic ODE using an insufficiently trained \(v_t\) (due to early stopping), resulting in many outliers.
+On the left, we apply Euler discretization to the deterministic ODE using a "poor" \(v_t\) (due to early stopping), resulting in many outliers.
 On the right, the Euler–Maruyama method simulates the SDE, effectively suppressing outliers through the feedback of the score function.
     </figcaption>
   </figure>
 </div>